YanivBah/FullStack_Bootcamp/js/Week 1/Day 3/README.md

 # 5.1 - Country to live in

 1. Create a function called ‘countryToLiveIn’ that takes 4 parameters:
-   `language`, `isIsland`, `population` and `country`.

-isIsland’s argument value should be true or false. population’s argument valueshould be an integer. country should be a string of a country.
+`language`, `isIsland`, `population` and `country`. isIsland’s argument value should be true or false. population’s argument value should be an integer. country should be a string of a country.
 Language should be a string.

 2. Let's say Sarah is looking for a new country to live in.
 She wants to live in a country that speaks English, has less than 50 million people and is not an island.

 3. Write an if statement inside your function to help Sarah figure out if your country is right for her.
 You will need to write a condition that accounts for all of Sarah's criteria.
 Take your time with this, and check part of the solution if necessary.

-4. If yours is the right country, log a string like this: 'You should live in Finland.
-If not, log 'Finland does not meet your criteria'.
+4. If yours is the right country, log a string like this: `You should live in Finland`.
+If not, log `Finland does not meet your criteria`.

 5. If your country does not meet all the criteria, go back and temporarily change some argument values in order to make the condition true.

 ---